 If you are interested in serving as a Eucharist Minister please contact Fr.
-Chris, firstname.lastname@example.org, or call 631-585-8760 x 211.
+Joseph, email@example.com, or call 631-585-8760 x 102.

 HOLY NAME SOCIETY– The Holy Name Society of the Assumption of the Blessed Virgin Mary Parish is an informally structured organization of parish men and women dedicated to honoring the name of Jesus through good works for the community and devotion to His Holy Name.
-For almost forty years, the HNS, with the support of other Parish and local organizations, has annually undertaken an Easter Bunny Project to bring a touch of Easter joy in the form of small gifts, entertainment and companionship to elderly religious and laity, and to handicapped children in a number of facilities throughoutSuffolkCounty.
+For over forty-five years, the HNS, with the support of other parish and local organizations, has annually undertaken an Easter Bunny Project to bring a touch of Easter joy in the form of small gifts, entertainment and companionship to elderly religious and laity, and to handicapped children in a number of facilities throughoutSuffolkCounty.

 A member of the HNS must be a practicing Catholic, at least 18 years of age, and registered in the Parish.
-Junior membership may be granted for parishioners ages 14 through 17 who meet the above criteria, providing they have the sponsorship of a regular member who will assume responsibility for the Junior Member’s conduct and safety.
+Junior membership may be granted for parishioners, ages 14 through 17, who meet the above criteria, providing they have the sponsorship of a regular member who will assume responsibility for the Junior Member’s conduct and safety.

 The HNS meets periodically from September through May, usually the second Monday of the month.
 Meetings are held in theParishCenter, starting at 7:30 p.m. and ending by 9:00 p.m.

-Men and women whose love of God’s word empowers them to proclaim that word at our community gatherings, especially during the Eucharist, both on weekends and weekdays.
-For information about serving as a lector, contact Jerry Flynn at email@example.com.
+LECTORS-Men and women whose love of God’s word empowers them to proclaim that word at our community gatherings, especially during the Eucharist, both on weekends and weekdays.
+For information about serving as a lector, contact Jerry Flynn at firstname.lastname@example.org.

 LEGION OF MARY– Our parish’s Legion of Mary (Our Lady of Tears) meets every Wednesday at 10:00 a.m. in the parish library.
 For more information contact Anne Joan Palma at 585-8760.

 Our parish’s Music Ministry seeks to lead and support our parish family in full, conscious, and active participation in the liturgy, as well as improve the sacramental life of our parish family.

 Saturday 5:30 p.m.–Music is led by Robert Ruymaker.
 New members are always welcome.
 Rehearsals take place in the church every Thursday,6:30 – 8:00 p.m.
 For further information, call Rob at 516-523-1668

 Sunday 8:00 a.m.–Music is led by Robert Ruymaker.
 New members are always welcome.
 Rehearsals take place in the church every Thursday, 6:30 – 8:00 p.m.
 For further information, call Rob at 516-523-1668

 Sunday 9:30 a.m.–Music is led by Rob Ruymaker, supported by teens and adults.
 New members are always welcome.
 Rehearsals take place in the church every Wednesday from 6 – 7:30 p.m.
 For further information, call Rob at 516-523-1668.

-Sunday 11:30 a.m. – Music is led by Rob Ruymaker, supported by adults who goals is to draw the community into full and active participation of the Eucharist.
+Sunday 11:30 a.m. – Music is led by Rob Ruymaker, supported by adults who goals are to draw the community into full and active participation of the Eucharist.
 Rehearsals take place in the church every Thursday, 6:30 – 8:00 p.m.
 New members are always welcome.
 For further information, call Rob at 516-523-1668.

 Wedding Music.Our music director, Rob Ruymaker, leads music at every weekend mass.
 He is able to provide a contemporary style of music for your wedding.
 Contact him at 516-523-1668 or see him after mass.
 If you do not wish the style of music we have at our weekend liturgies, you should contact Fran at 631-807-5679.
 It is important that you contact the musician of your choice at least two months before your wedding.

-Open Tuesday and Friday, 10:00 a.m. to 1:00 p.m.
+PARISH SOCIAL MINISTRY (OUTREACH):Open Tuesday and Friday, 10:00a.m. to 1:00p.m.
 Food pantry available.
 Will also try to help with referrals and advocacy.
 Call Outreach Office for appointment, 631-585-8760 x101.

-The Pastoral Council consists of parishioners, chosen by the pastor, who assist and advise him on ways that the parish can fulfill its mission of becoming “a welcoming community sharing the Good News of Jesus Christ through faith, prayer, and the sacraments.”
+PASTORAL COUNCIL:The Pastoral Council consists of parishioners, chosen by the pastor, who assist and advise him on ways that the parish can fulfill its mission of becoming “a welcoming community sharing the Good News of Jesus Christ through faith, prayer, and the sacraments.”
 The group meets monthly; members serve for three-year terms.
-Current council members are: Diedre Dougherty, Diane Miller, Jeannine Musselwhite, David Pollack, Bruno Sidor, Joanne Timpanaro, Barbara Turney.
+Current council members are: Diane Miller, Jeannine Musselwhite, David Pollack, Bruno Sidor, Joanne Timpanaro.
 Ex-Officio members are the parish trustees: Georgia Lovell and Lee Zagame.

 Feel free to contact any council member with suggestions and observations.
-You can send communication to the rectory address or to the rectory email, firstname.lastname@example.org.
+You can send communication to the rectory address or to the rectory email,email@example.com.

 Marriage is a sacred relationship that has an impact on both the civil and church society in which we live.
 Because of this, Assumption Parish offers a Pre-Cana program in which priests and volunteer married couples assist engaged couples in exploring the sacred commitment they are about to make to each other.
 We offer an “in home” program which allows couples to interact in small personal groups in the welcoming environment of team couples’ homes discussing topics essential to a successful marriage.